Agency Partners

 Key learnings from this report

-• The Data Engineer job market in Norway has seen notable fluctuations in openings over the last 12 weeks, with a peak of 49 new positions in week 26 but a concerning drop to just 3 in week 23.
+• The Data Engineers job market in Norway has seen a surge in activity, with a peak of 49 new positions opened in week 26, indicating increasing competition for skilled professionals.

-• The median time to hire for Data Engineers in Norway stands at 33 days, with a majority of candidates secured within a timeframe of 25 to 30 days, emphasizing the importance of timely engagement in recruitment processes.
+• The median time to hire Data Engineers in Norway is approximately 33 days, with over 66% of job openings filled within 30 days, underscoring the fast-paced nature of the job market in this sector.

 Number of roles opened and closed for Data Engineers in Norway in the last 3 months